Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

-Scientists have found that women cry more than men.
-They report that women cry about as much as four times more than men.
+Scientists report that women cry about as much as four times more than men.
 Women cry about 64 times a year, compared to men who cry only 17 times in the United States but not in every country.
-Men in Romania, Iceland, and Bulgaria cry more and women cry much lesser.
+Men in Romania, Iceland, and Bulgaria cry more than women.

 Grown men are believed to cry less because they sweat more than women.
 Some of the same toxins are released when men sweat as when they cry.

-Women's Health Magazine states that because of the decline of testosterone and estrogen, some middle age men cry more and get angry less, while women cry less and get mad more.
+Women's Health Magazine states that because of the decline of testosterone and estrogen, some middle-aged men cry more and get angry less, while women cry less and get mad more.

 According to the same magazine, men typically cry only when suffering major losses.
 The rest of the time they just get angry when they are stressed out or frustrated.
 Women, however, are more likely to tear up when simply frustrated.